happytomatoe/udacity-capstone-project/README.md

 ![](docs/num_businesses_by_category.png)
 - Show number of businesses by state, city
 ![](docs/num_businesses_by_state_city.png)
-- Find top businesses in the city in the city Orlando
+- Find top businesses in Orlando
 - ![](docs/top_businesses_in_orlando.png)
-- Show how review count grows by time for the top business in the city Orlando
+- Show how reviews count changes over time for the top business in Orlando
 ![](docs/cafe_tu_tango_num_of_reviews_per_year.png)
-- Customer satisfaction changes over period of time for the selected business
+- Customer satisfaction changes over time for the selected business
 ![](docs/avg_customer_satisfaction.png)
 - Get top users by review count
 ![](docs/top_user_by_review_count.png)
-- Show how many customers check in based on time of day for top business in Orlando from 2018-2020
+- Show how many customers check in based on a time of day for top business in Orlando from 2018-2020
 ![](docs/customer_check_in_count_based_on_time_of_day.png)
 - Check-ins distribution by day of week
 ![](docs/check_in_distribution.png)